dvidelabs/poly.shell/doc/api/shell.md

   function named write taking a buffer as argument, for example:
   `var devnull = { write: function(buffer) {} };`
   Node.js WritableStreams can also be used.
 Does not capture `sudo` password prompts which are always directed to `process.stdout`.
-Is not called when `options.silent` is true.
+Produce no output when `options.silent` or `options.quiet` are set.

 - `options.passwordCache`: enables sharing of passwords between multiple shells - see `Password Agents`.

 - `options.port`: integer port number for ssh if not the standard port 22 (can also be set in `.ssh/config`).

+- `options.quiet`: redirects output stream to nothing, but leaves error stream open.

 - `options.sh`: optional name for the shell to use instead of the environment SHELL variable.